PayString/rfcs/src/spec/payid-easy-checkout.md

 Webfinger RFC.
 In order for a PayID server to enable PayID Easy Checkout, a PayID Discovery query to the server MUST return a JRD containing a PayID Easy Checkout Link.

-The Link MUST include the Link Relation Type of section (TODO: link to link type section) in the object's 'rel' field.
+The Link MUST include the Link Relation Type defined in [PayID Easy Checkout URL](#iana-considerations) in the object's 'rel' field.
 The Link MUST also include a PayID Easy Checkout URL in the 'href' field of the link.

     * 'rel': `https://payid.org/ns/payid-easy-checkout-uri/1.0`